 - An opportunity to claim God’s promises of His presence and blessing on those who serve and honor Him.

 - An opportunity to develop qualities of confidence, co-operation and leadership while working in groups.

 - An opportunity to learn and use valuable skills, many of them related to the work for which the students are preparing.

 - An opportunity to contribute, in a visible and practical way, to the financial structures and well-being of the College.

 The following guidelines apply to the WEP

-Students should let work supervisors know as early as possible if they are not going to be able to attend work as scheduled.
+- Students should let work supervisors know as early as possible if they are not going to be able to attend work as scheduled.
 Absence from work without notification to the supervisor is a serious matter.
 A student involved in providing an essential service who plans to be away from work should arrange with another student and the supervisor for a replacement wherever possible.
-If the student cannot find another student willing to fill in, he/she should advise the supervisor well in advance so that the supervisor can arrange with the Director of Students Services for a replacement.
+If the student cannot find another student willing to fill in, he/she should advise the supervisor well in advance so that the supervisor can arrange with the Director of Students.

 Throughout the semester, students are required to work the following hours:

 Students who remain on campus during the mid-semester breaks are required to work the following hours: